Grammar Quiz

 • I will get him a present if he passes the test.
 (Promise)

-Examples of Future Indefinite Tense
+Examples of Future Indefinite Tense (Positive, Negative & Interrogative)

 • He will be here in a minute or two.
-(This will happen in the future)
+(This will happen in the future.)

 • Tomorrow, we will meet him at the shopping mall.
-(This will happen in the future)
+(This will happen in the future.)

 • When is he going to bed?
-(I want to know when this action will happen in the future.)
+(I want to know when this

 • Haleem will not eat dinner with us.